* Images shown are of mature plants

 Similar Bloodgood Japanese Maples sell for much more and are exceedingly rare.
 We offer your new Bloodgood at an extremely low price as a result of our large volume.
 But the volume won't last - order yours today, while supplies last!

 Planting & Care

-Watering: The average amount of water supplied to most common lawn and garden plants should be adequate for your new Japanese maple tree.
+2. Watering: The average amount of water supplied to the most common lawn and garden plants should be adequate for your new Japanese Maple (watering about once or twice weekly).
 During the hot summer months, water your Japanese maple in early morning or evening.
-This will help protect against a condition known as “scorching” where the leaves appear to have been burnt by the sun, a condition thought to be brought on by watering in the midday sun.

-Fertilization: Japanese maples do not require large amounts of nutrients.
+3. Fertilizing: Japanese Maples do not require large amounts of nutrients.
 If your other lawn and garden plants do well, your maple should grow just fine.
 Any recommended fertilization should use a balanced complete fertilizer for shrubs and trees.
-This should be applied once a year in early spring, and if possible be applied just before the leaves appear.
+This should be applied once a year in early spring, and if possible, be applied just before the leaves appear.